ShubhadeepSadhukhan1993/fastSF/paper.md

  ``fastSF``, written in C++, is a fast and efficient code that uses vectorization for computing the structure functions.
 The code employs MPI (Message Passing Interface) parallelization with equal load distribution.
 The user has a choice on the type (scalar or vector) and the dimensions of the fields to be read by the code, and the range of the orders of the structure functions to be computed.
 The code writes the computed structure functions to `hdf5` files that can be further processed by the user.

-To the best of our knowledge and belief, there are no other commercial or open-source packages that compute the structure functions.
+To the best of our knowledge and belief, there are no other commercial or open-source packages for computing  structure functions.
 Currently, such codes are developed in-house and are not open to the general public.
-On the other hand, ``fastSF`` is open to all and thus will be a useful tool for computing and analysing the structure functions.
+On the other hand, ``fastSF`` is open to all and thus will be a useful tool for computing and analysing structure functions.

  The code uses the following libraries: